devskrate/devskrate/_posts/1955-06-17-BBK-Electronics-The-real-mastermind-behind-Oppo-Vivo-One-Plus-Realme-and-iQOO.md

 #### The birth of Realme:

-While OnePlus occupied the premium market, Xioami has entirely conquered the Indian smartphone and became the number one in India.
-This gave birth to Realme Company.
-This was founded in 2018 and Sky Li was appointed as CEO.
+While OnePlus occupied the premium market, Xioami has entirely conquered the Indian mid-range smartphone and became the number one smartphone manufacture beating then-leader Samsung.
+This gave birth to another subsidiary company called Realme, you might wonder, why not just have OnePlus launch a mid-range phone, After all, they were supposed to be the bang for buck smartphone brand for Oppo but OnePlus isn't a budget smartphone brand anymore as they have slowly increased the price and they don't what to be seen as budget smartphone maker anymore.
+Coming back to Realme, This was founded in 2018 and Sky Li was appointed as CEO.
 It entered the Indian market with the Realme 1, which gave an instant hit to the company and from there they grew and now become the number four smartphone seller in India.
 From India, it extended into many other countries like Europe and many other countries.
 This company main focus was to compete with Xioami, which they did successfully and still are doing.

 #### The Birth of iQOO: